QuantEcon/lecture-python.myst/lectures/finite_markov.md

 mc.simulate(ts_length=4)  # Start at randomly chosen initial state
 ```

-If we want to simulate with output as indices rather than state values we can use
+If we want to see indices rather than state values as outputs as  we can use

 ```{code-cell} python3
 mc.simulate_indices(ts_length=4)